 The Commission has considered either the bylaws of State party organizations or other governing documents in making these determinations.
 Advisory Opinions 2000-39, 2000-35, 2000-27, 2000-21, 2000-14 and 1999-26.
 In reviewing State party affiliates of entities that qualified as national committees of political parties under 2 U.S.C. §431(14), the Commission has looked to the existence of a State affiliate agreement which "delineates activities commensurate with the day-to-day operation of [a political party] on a State level," and then concluded that "[t]o the extent the relationship between [a political party] and an affiliate is based on this agreement and the affiliate displays evidence of activity by obtaining ballot access for both its Presidential and other Federal candidates, . . . [that] particular affiliate is a State Committee of the [political party]."
 Advisory Opinions 1999-26 and 1992-30.
 The Commission has also found State party committee status with respect to organizations affiliated with national political parties that had not achieved national committee status or organizations that had no affiliation with any national organization.
-State committee status in these opinions was based on the existence of State bylaws detailing activities identifiable organizational structure for the Party with varying responsibilities.
-See Bylaws, articles 4, 6, 7 and 10.
-As they delineate activity commensurate with the day-to-day functions and operations of a political party on a State level, the Bylaws meet the requirements of 2 U.S.C. §431(15) and 11 CFR 100.14, and they are consistent with the State party rules reviewed in previous situations where the Commission has affirmed the State committee status of a political organization.
-See Advisory Opinions 2001-02, 2000-39, 2000-35, 2000-27, and 2000-21.
-Therefore, the Commission concludes that the Party meets the first element.
+State committee status in these opinions was based on the existence of State bylaws detailing activities commensurate with the day-to-day operation of a party on the State level, and the placement of at least one Federal candidate on the ballot.
+Advisory Opinions 2001-02, 2000-39, 2000-35, and 2000-27.